 The Mouth Gym is an original concept

-The mouth gym is a funny game that tones up the orofacial sphere mobilizing the voluntary mobility of the tongue, lips and cheeks.
+The Mouth Gym is a funny game that tones up the orofacial sphere mobilizing voluntary movements of the tongue, lips and cheeks.

 The different positions performed on imitation require attention, tone and precision and promote good articulation.